MobilityDB/MobilityDB/mobilitydb/test/pose/schemas/README.md

 MobilityDB can claim.
 The conformance test suite exercises the permissive form, which is the one a claim is made against.

-Four schemas published at the same place are deliberately absent.
+Three schemas published at the same place are deliberately absent.
-`GeoPose.Composite.Chain.Schema.json` and `GeoPose.Composite.Graph.Schema.json`
-describe the two conformance classes MobilityDB does not implement, and belong here as soon as it emits a document of one of them.
+`GeoPose.Composite.Graph.Schema.json` describes the one conformance class MobilityDB does not implement, and belongs here as soon as it emits a document of it.
 `GeoPose.Basic.Euler.Schema.json` describes a flat `longitude`/`latitude`/
 `height`/`rotations` form that is not one of the eight conformance classes and that no MobilityDB encoding produces. `GeoPose.Composite.Sequence.Stream.Header.Schema.json`